nerab/paradeiser/README.md

       $ pom interrupt --external Phone call from boss
       $ pom interrupt --internal "Couldn't stay away from Twitter"

 Remaining arguments, if present, will be added to the interrupt as annotation.
-If no pomodoro is active or interrupted (status is idle or paused), the command will throw an error.
+If no pomodoro is active or interrupted (status is IDLE or BREAK), the command will throw an error.

-### Resume the pomodoro after an interruption

-      $ pom resume

-If there is no interrupted pomodoro, the command will throw an error.

 ### Start a break